Costco Kirkland Signature Ginger Cookies Review

 You can find the Costco Kirkland Signature Ginger cookies in the bakery department near the other cookies.
 The item number is 417766.

-Costco Kirkland Signature Ginger Cookies
+Image of an opened Costco Kirkland Signature Ginger Cookies container sitting on a table.

 Taste

 I think the Costco ginger cookies are pretty tasty.
 I do find they’re a little on the sweet side and don’t have as much molasses and ginger flavor as I like.
-They’re still excellent for a grocery store bought ginger cookie.
+They’re still excellent for a grocery store-bought ginger cookie.

 Cost

-For $7.99 Canadian you get 24 cookies in total.
-This is really reasonable for a large amount of cookies that taste pretty good.
 If you can’t eat 24 cookies yourself, share some with friends or family.

 Convenience

-The best before date is five days from the date the cookies were packed on.
+The best-before date is five days from the date the cookies were packed on.
 I love dipping these in a glass of cold milk.
 I think they’d also be pretty popular at a holiday potluck or party.

 Nutrition